AWED-PIPER: Agents, Web Applications & Expert Detectors for Personally Identifiable Information Protection & Fine-grained Named Entity Recognition across 36 languages for 6.6 Billion Speakers: Related Works

 \section{Related Works}

-Early influential work in Named Entity Recognition (NER) tools includes the FreeLing suite (Carreras et al., 2003) and German-specific models utilizing Wikipedia-based clusters (Chrupała and Klakow, 2010), both of which established robust baselines for multilingual and language-specific tasks.
-Some of the most used NLP tools, such as NLTK \cite{loper2002nltk}, CoreNLP \cite{manning2014stanford}, spaCy \cite{choi2015depends}, and Flair\cite{akbik2019flair}, and Stanza \cite{qi2020stanza} include NER pipelines for specific high-resource languages.
-A significant subset of this research prioritizes fine-grained and hierarchical entity taxonomies to overcome the limitations of traditional coarse-grained categories.
-For instance, NameTag 1 \cite{strakova2013new} introduces a complex hierarchy for Czech entities, while PolDeepNer \cite{marcinczuk2018recognition} utilizes nested annotations to distinguish granular geographic and personal subtypes.
+Early influential work in NER tools includes the FreeLing suite \cite{carreras2003simple} and German-specific models utilizing Wikipedia-based clusters \cite{chrupala2010named}, both of which established robust baselines for multilingual and language-specific tasks.
+Widely used NLP tools such as NLTK \cite{loper2002nltk}, CoreNLP \cite{manning2014stanford}, spaCy \cite{choi2015depends}, Flair \cite{akbik2019flair}, and Stanza \cite{qi2020stanza} provide NER pipelines mainly for high-resource languages.
+NameTag 1 \cite{strakova2013new} introduces a complex hierarchy for Czech entities, while PolDeepNer \cite{marcinczuk2018recognition} utilizes nested annotations to distinguish granular geographic and personal subtypes.
 Similarly, the Finnish Tagtools \cite{ruokolainen2020finnish} extend traditional classifications into detailed categories, reflecting a broader trend toward more expressive and precise information extraction models.
-Although NameTag 3 \cite{strakova-straka-2025-nametag} extended coarse-grained and nested entity recognition to Arabic, Chinese, and 15 European languages, there is still a lack of Fine-grained NER tools spanning various languages, especially the low-resource ones.
+Although NameTag 3 \cite{strakova-straka-2025-nametag} extended coarse-grained and nested entity recognition to Arabic, Chinese, and 15 European languages, there is still a lack of Fine-grained NER (FgNER) tools spanning various languages, especially for low-resource languages.